hpcgroup/TraceR/README.md

 Use "bgampi" as target for buidling AMPI used for collecting traces.
 In both of cases above, pass "bigemulator" as a build option.

-2) Down and build scoreP for OTF2 support:
+2) OTF2: download and build scoreP for OTF2 support:

 Refer to README.OTF2 file in this directory.